tylim88/FirelordJS/README.md

 9. Or just spread the word. 🙂

-## Why Not Merge Firelord and FirelordJS?
+## Why Not Merge Firelord, FirelordJS and FirelordRN?

 The idea behind merging is code reuse and reduce maintenance, but there are technical reasons that make merging a terrible idea.

 1. V8 and V9 do not share the same behavior.
 One example is V9 `arrayUnion` and `arrayRemove` able to accept empty array argument, but this is not possible in V8 and will result in runtime exception.
-To solve this we need extra code for V8 wrapper and the logic become dead code in environment that use V9 wrapper.
-This is not a big deal, it adds negligible amount of code, but it tells us is, we cannot assume V8 and V9 are the same.
+To solve this we need extra code for V8 wrapper thus the logic become dead code in environment that use V9 wrapper.
+This is not a big deal, it adds negligible amount of code, but what it tells us is, we cannot assume V8 and V9 are the same.

 2. Mutually exclusive APIs.
 For example admin is more powerful and has APIs like `create`, `getAll` and `listCollections`; while web has cache related APIs like `getDocFromCache`, `getDocFromServer` and `enableIndexedDbPersistence`.
 It is not possible to export everything.